terra-ops/terra-app/docs/workflow.md

 Wrote drush alias file to /home/jon/.drush/drupal.aliases.drushrc.php Use drush @drupal.anonymous to access the site.

-Running ENABLE app hook...
- drush @drupal.anonymous site-install -y drush @drupal.anonymous uli
+Running ENABLE project hook... drush @drupal.anonymous site-install -y drush @drupal.anonymous uli
 ```

-See `Running ENABLE app hook...`?
-That is from .terra.yml of the app itself:
+See `Running ENABLE project hook...`?
+That is from .terra.yml of the project itself:

-This is what the apps .terra.yml file looks like:
+This is what the project's .terra.yml file looks like:

 ```
 drush {alias} site-install -y